xebia-functional/fetch/README.md

 val fetchOne: Fetch[String] = fetchString(1)
 ```

-We'll run our fetches to the ambien `Id` monad in our examples, let's do some imports.
+We'll run our fetches to the ambien `Id` monad in our examples.
+Note that in real-life scenarios you'll want to run a fetch to a concurrency monad such as `Future` or `Task`, synchronous execution of a fetch is only supported in Scala and not Scala.js and is meant for experimentation purposes.

 ```scala
 import cats.Id